wp-plugins/db-cache-reloaded/readme.txt

 = How do I uninstall DB Cache Reloaded? =

 1. Disable it at Settings->DB Cache Reloaded page.
 The plugin will automatically delete all cache files.
-If something went wrong - delete /wp-content/db.php, /wp-content/db-config.php and /wp-content/tmp folder.
-While db.php file exists WordPress will use our optimized DB class instead of own.
+If something went wrong - delete /wp-content/db.php, /wp-content/db-config.ini and /wp-content/tmp folder.
+While db.php file exists WordPress will use our optimised DB class instead of own.
 1. Deactivate it at plugins page.

 == Changelog ==

+= 1.1 =
+* Added Polish translation;
+* Added Italian translation (thanks Iacopo);
+* Show error in admin section when wpdb class already exists (this should not happen, but I got few reports about this);
+* Fix: do not cause fatal error when plugin is deleted manually without deactivating it first (in this case wp-content/db.php is left).
+Instead display error in admin section;
+* Added support for custom plugin directory;
+* Some performance improvements;
+* Show message in admin section when plugin is activated but caching is not enabled

 = 1.0.1 =
 * Fix: statistics are not working